hajimehoshi/ebiten/README.md

 * [iOS](https://ebiten.org/documents/mobile.html)
 * [WebAssembly](https://ebiten.org/documents/webassembly.html)

-Note: Gamepad and keyboard are not available on Android/iOS.
+Note: Gamepads and keyboards are not available on iOS.

 For installation on desktops, see [the installation instruction](https://ebiten.org/documents/install.html).